a new writing regimen

 to poetry as a practice.

-seven days of guided writing, reading, & play
+two weeks of guided writing, reading, & play

 let it be an experiment

 a way of becoming present

 to yourself, your ideas, & the world